TanishSahore/TanishSahore/README.md

 - 👋 Hi, I’m @TanishSahore
-- 👀 I’m interested in Drawing
+- 👀 I’m interested in Coding
-- 🌱 I’m currently persuing CSE
+- 🌱 I’m currently persuing B-tech CSE
+- 🧑‍🎓 Become a professional Engineer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me tanishsahore10@gmail.com
 - 😄 Pronouns: ...